 What kid doesn’t want to ride the longest water slide in Tucson?
 The Ritz-Carlton Dove Mountain is home to a 235-foot waterslide that’s a thrill ride for kids and parents alike.
 This resort offers a wide range of activities that showcase Tucson’s beautiful mountain landscape.
 Guests can enjoy hiking, biking, horseback riding and the desert-style Jack Nicklaus Signature Golf course.
 During the day, kids can also enroll in the Ritz Kids program.
 The program has half and full day adventures for kids focused on water, land, environmental responsibility, and culture.

-You don’t have to be worried about boredom at the Sheraton Wild Horse Pass.
+You don’t have to be worried about boredom at the Sheraton Grand at Wild Horse Pass.
 This resort has activities for family members of all ages.
 A trip to Wild Horse Pass includes access to the renowned Aji Spa and Whirlwind Golf Club, the Koli Equestrian Center, and the Adventure Club for kids.
 You can also take in the Arizona sunshine at four pools, one of which includes a 111-foot waterslide.